youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.3.1**
+Added a new method `beforeItemsRendered` for listening to before the page is to be re-rendered.

 **Version 1.3.0**
 Possible minor breaking change.
 Filter descriptions were using keys instead of displaying values not sure why this was the case may just have been a bug.